bparkis/llrt/README.md

 ```
 The "index at" specifiers give you the index into the data array.
 The index is a `size_t`.
 For example, if `data` is the vector of data on the component, then `data[Ni] = N`. `Ni` is useful if you want to copy inputs from outside the network to the input component, or read off outputs from the output component.

-`f` gives you `edgeInfo`, which is a `size_t` that tells you, among the edges of the near node within a particular link, which edge it is.
-For example, in a `Local2DLink` with depth 1 and radius 1, this would tell you whether the edge is northwest, north, northeast, west, center, east, southwest, south, or southeast.
+`f` gives you `edgeInfo`, which is a `size_t` that tells you, among the edges of the near node within a particular link, which kind of edge it is.
+For example, in a `Local2DLink` with a 3x3 filter, this would tell you whether the edge is northwest, north, northeast, west, center, east, southwest, south, or southeast.
 It's primarily useful if you have a locally connected link and want to apply a convolution to it; you need to know the direction of each edge in order to know which element of the convolution should be used.

 `r` gives you a `ThreadsafeRNG`.
 You can use it as a generator to pass to a distribution.
 For example: